There is no single test to diagnose ADHD/ADD.

-- Their academic areas to determine if there are any gaps present that may be due to inattention or may be causing inattention.
+- an assessment of their academic skills to determine if there are any gaps present that may be causing inattention or are caused by the inattention.

-Once we gather all of this information, we determine if the student meets the criteria required to be diagnosed with an attention deficit.
-To be diagnosed with ADHD, individuals must have six of the nine characteristics in either or both DSM-IV (Diagnostic and Statistical Manual of Mental Disorders) categories listed below.
+Once we complete the evaluation, we can then determine if the individual meets the criteria required to be diagnosed with an attention deficit disorder.
+To be diagnosed with ADHD, individuals must have six of the nine characteristics in either or both DSM-5 (Diagnostic and Statistical Manual of Mental Disorders) categories listed below.
 (Adults must have five of the nine characteristics)